 For the cement treated ground, a series of field cone tests and unconfined compressive strength tests on core samples were conducted on a regular basis.
 This was performed for every 25000 m3 of the placed treated mud to ensure the design strength as well as to feedback to the mix design if it was necessary (Kitazumeh and Satoh, 2005).
 Figure 2.15 presents the depth profile of measured unconfined compressive strength.
 As it is shown, there was remarkable scatter in the measured data.
 However, the figure shows that the average gained strength of the treated soil was considerably higher than the target value of 120 kN/m2.
-Figure 2.16 shows the depth profile of the sampled specimens with their associated moisture content of the samples.
-Again, there was considerable scatter in measured data with an average value of 105%.
-It was found that the average water content of the treated soils placed above and below water level were 97% and 107% respectively, which confirms the entrapping of seawater into treated soil during placement below water level.
+Figure 2.16 shows the depth profile of the samples Again, there was considerable scatter in measured data with an average value of 105%.
+It was found that the average water content of the treated soil placed above and below water level were 97% and 107% respectively, which confirms the entrapping of seawater into treated soil during placement below water level.
 As a conclusion, it can be said that the entrapped seawater reduces the strength of treated soil placed below water level (Kitazumeh and Satoh, 2005).